froehners/astro-theme-cactus/src/content/post/unity.md

 ---

 # Background
-Unity is an Enterprise Resource Planning (ERP) System used by Traffic Management, Inc. (TMI).
-It is a central data hub for their entire business and connects to a companion iPad app for field employees.
+Unity is a central data hub for TMI's entire business and connects to a companion iPad app for field employees.

 ## Problem
 TMI was using a Microsoft Access application to manage all their resources.
 It was slow and clunky after being developed over the life of the company; it could no longer scale with the growing business.